 The Hamilton Council on Aging (HCoA) is a non-profit charitable organization that was founded in 2005.
 A group of retired professionals, academics, and community leaders identified the need for an independent group that focuses on and addresses the systemic issues that affect the aging experience and recognized that some seniors fall through the cracks between existing agencies and government departments.

-The Hamilton Council on Aging updated its Mission, Vision and Values in late 2018, to reflect our desire to advance positive aging experiences for ALL seniors.
+The Hamilton Council on Aging revisited its Mission, Vision and Values in 2021, to reflect our desire to advance positive aging experiences for ALL seniors.

 We advance positive aging — promoting the health, well-being and social participation of ALL older adults — by influencing attitudes, policies and programs to include their voices.

 The Hamilton Council on Aging is committed to: